-Amber-Rose Rush: Venod Skantha's life out of control spiralled into murder
+Amber-Rose Rush: Venod Skantha's out-of-control life that spiralled into murder

 But there was someone else.

-"There's a man called Vinny; his real name is Venod," she Rush told police.
+"There's a man called Vinny; his real name is Venod," she told police.

 Venod Skantha – a junior doctor at the time - was today found guilty of murder and four counts of threatening to kill after a jury in the High Court at Dunedin deliberated for three hours.